If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

 LLC is Attractive to Foreign Investors

 This can also be plus when it comes to counting the advantages of LLC.
-In addition, investing in an LLC is less imposing than bigger corporations, so they provide a great place for foreign investors to enter the American market.
+Also, investing in an LLC is less imposing than bigger corporations, so they provide a great place for foreign investors to enter the American market.

 Benefits of an LLC vs. Sole Proprietorship